2024-cloud-computing/aws-p2p-ml-svcs/relay-server/README.md

 ./run.sh
 ```

-2. Make sure to note down the public IP (the variable `instance_public_ip`) of the EC2 instance from the logs, and also the peer-id from running the docker container as we need this to update our `config.json` files for the other p2p nodes to connect.
+2. Make sure to note down the public IP (the variable `instance_public_ip`) of the EC2 instance from the logs, and also the peer-id from running the docker container.
 The peer id should look something like `QmbpNoifa9hDL1uyV1SmET3enVkUbvH3NxjbxJrhfEbmqg`.
+Your `RELAY_URL` will be `/ip4/<public-ip>/tcp/2024/p2p/<peer-id>`, which you will need later when building service and user nodes.